 Friendliness of the Staff

 We were greeted by a very friendly lady staff.
 While dining, we noticed a constant change in the information about our departure gate.
 Google and the airport website were suggesting a different gate from what appeared on the information screen inside the lounge.
-One of us approached the lady receptionist, who was so willing to help in clarifying which one is the right gate.
+One of us approached the lady receptionist, who was so willing to help in clarifying which one was the right gate.
 Her friendly and funny personality is a rare gem you won't find in other lounges.

 The lounge had a minimalist design.
 There were many seats available.
 It was pretty calm during our visit so the place was good for both working and relaxing.
 However, some of the furniture was worn out and many of the couches were not so comfortable hard chairs.
 For smokers though, this is a good choice because there is a cabin for smokers.
 There are toilets for both genders but they require better maintenance.
 The smelly toilets were uninviting.

 Food and Drinks

 Aspire Lounge had good drinking options but the food selection was limited.
 There were only pieces of bread, cheese, hams, meatballs, mushroom soup and some fruits.

 The available drinks included soft drinks, juices, wines and strong alcoholic drinks.